LearnByCloning/LearnJava/02_Object_Oriented_Programming/01_Labs/02_Static/README.md

     private final int id;
     private int age;
     private int weight;

-    public Cat(int id, int age, int weight) {
+    // You should already know what this method is. public Cat(int id, int age, int weight) {
         this.age = age;
         this.weight = weight;